Registration for the Fall tours opens August 1, 2025

 Plants have been used as medicine for hundreds, if not thousands of years.
 They are part of the history and lore of almost every society on earth.
 Join us to learn how these plants—from the Sonoran Desert and elsewhere--have been traditionally used to treat different ailments and other conditions.

-Special Group Tours
+Special Request Group Tours

+We also offer tours at other times by special request.
 Special Request Group Tours are offered from November-March and available to groups of 6-12 with at least 2 months advance notice.
 Since tours are planned on a bi-annual basis, and we get many requests for special tours, please contact us as far in advance as possible.
 6 months advance notice is more likely to secure a spot for your group.
 To find out about a special tour, please email Arboretum-Tours@arizona.edu.